-Probably the number one question we get asked in puppy classes, getting your dog house-trained is a simple, but fairly demanding process.
+House training is probably the number one question we get asked in puppy classes.
+Getting your dog house trained is a simple, but fairly demanding process.

 Whether your dog is an adult, a puppy, you’re trying to get them clean on pee-pads, or outside, you’ll find everything you need to get it done here.